Malaysian economy swings back to growth as pandemic curbs ease

-Gross domestic product rose 3.6per cent in the October-December period, the central bank said on Friday, faster than the 3.3per cent rise forecast in a Reuters poll and up from a 4.5per cent decline in the previous quarter.
+Gross domestic product rose 3.6 per cent in the October-December period, the central bank said on Friday (Feb 11), faster than the 3.3 per cent rise forecast in a Reuters poll and up from a 4.5per cent decline in the previous quarter.

 The government said last year's economic performance was still below pre-pandemic levels in 2019 but recovery was expected to continue in line with improved global and domestic demand.
-The central bank is projecting 2022 growth of between 5.5per cent-6.5per cent.
+The central bank is projecting 2022 growth of between 5.5 per cent to 6.5 per cent.

 Risks remain tilted to the downside, however, mainly due to COVID-19 developments, BNM Governor Nor Shamsiah Mohd Yunus told a news conference.